aminthemar/bert-edit-unsup-ts/README.md

    > We cannot share the [Newsela](https://newsela.com/data/) training set since it must be requested from the owners.

-3. After setting things up, you can either train a classifier on your own data or load one of our pretrained models.
+3. After setting things up, you can either train a classifier on your own data or load one of our pre-trained models.
 <br/> Our Newsela-trained and Wikilarge-trained RoBERTa classifiers can be found [[here]](https://drive.google.com/drive/folders/1w9pK5qOvN-PBCUOo4L5uGND5dbMl0kVc?usp=sharing).

 4. Finally, you will need to input your fine-tuning text file (sentences in a line by line format) to get predictions from the classifier.